 STEM lab includes many exciting activities that combine science, technology, engineering and math.
 Prekindergarten meets once a week for 30 minutes, Kindergarten through third grade meets twice a week for 30 minutes and fourth and fifth grade meets twice a week for 40 minutes.

-In addition to teaching an exciting STEM curriculum, Mrs. Peacemaker works closely with classroom teachers to incorporate core curriculum into STEM units while emphasizing critical thinking and problem-solving skills.
+In addition to teaching an exciting STEM curriculum, our faculty works closely with classroom teachers to incorporate core curriculum into STEM units while emphasizing critical thinking and problem-solving skills.
 Examples of STEM units include:

 - Interpreting the meaning of Dr. King’s quotes